SFDO-Community-Sprints/DEI-Framework/README.md

 [2019 Roadmap](https://github.com/SFDO-Community-Sprints/DEI-Framework/wiki/Roadmap---2019)

 [Sprint Log](https://github.com/SFDO-Community-Sprints/DEI-Framework/wiki/Sprint-Log)

+[Artifact Document](https://biggerboat.quip.com/SG2AAjuXMxrx/-DEI-Artifact) This is the place to find all things

 ### Understanding our current reality and key takeaways
 Diversity, Equity and Inclusion work is long term social change work, and it’s first step is understanding what is the current reality and what challenges need our attention now.